 But, as technology advances for the modern vehicle, there are new and perplexing services appearing on the menu board at your local dealership.
 When did an oil change become a $100 (or better) proposition?
 In many cases, there’s no choice in the matter.
-It’s how Ford/Nissan/Hyundai have built your vehicle, in an effort to supply you with more Hood Down time than Up.
+It’s how the manufacturer built your vehicle, in an effort to supply you with more Hood Down time than Up.

-Servicing a vehicle in years past may have seemed to incur lesser expense, and while the costs may have been lower on paper, you were doing more regular service just to keep a car headed to an engine/transmission implosion at 100,000 miles.
+Servicing a vehicle in years past may have seemed to incur lesser expense, and while the costs may have been lower on paper, you were doing more regular service just to keep a car headed to an engine/transmission implosion at 150,000 km.

-High-performance vehicles will tend to favour the single-malt variety of lubricants throughout the vehicle architecture, so figure that extra cost into your maintenance budget.
+The larger the engine, the more oil it requires, generally speaking.
+High-performance vehicles will tend to favour the single-malt variety of lubricants (read: synthetic, frequently) throughout the vehicle architecture, so figure that extra cost into your maintenance budget.

-The Pathfinder tester is a 4WD configuration, which also needs lubricant changeovers.
+All-wheel and four-wheel drive vehicles, which are becoming more common every year, also need lubricant changeovers.
 All-wheel drive systems tend to be one of the most ignored for service, and the most expensive to repair.

 If you’re considering a hybrid vehicle, investigate the intervals/cost for such items as inverter coolant.

 By using Premium fuels, you can help reduce the need to perform fuel injector cleaning service.
 You can also experience performance gains on some vehicles.
-From the Ford Mustang owner’s manual; “Premium fuel will provide improved performance and is recommended for severe duty usage, such as trailer tow.”
+From the Ford Mustang owner’s manual circa 2014: “Premium fuel will provide improved performance and is recommended for severe duty usage, such as trailer tow.”

 A vehicle’s gas cap script will state whether or not Premium fuel is Required or Recommended.
 On average, Premium fuel incurs a 12-15 cent premium per litre over Regular.
 Factor that into your annual operating costs.

 How long is your battery covered?
-The Accent warranty portion keeps you charged for two years or 40,000 kilometres.
+Some warranties keep you charged for two years or 40,000 kilometres.
 Remember that wear items, such as brake pads, can all have very specific caveats.

 Your new vehicle will come with new tires.
 But how many kilometres are they good for?
-The Goodyear Eagle F1 Supercar P255/40R19 skins on the Mustang GT don’t have a treadlife warranty, on OEM or replacement tires.
-(Thanks to my right foot, and others like it.)
+High-performance tires on a sports car may not have a treadlife warranty, on OEM or replacement tires.